Why We’re Proud to Be One of the

-With flexible work hours, employees have the freedom to set their own schedules to ensure that they are being the most productive they can possibly be.
+With flexible work hours, employees have the freedom to set their own schedules to ensure they’re the most productive they can possibly be.
 Our employees that have children, pets, or who care for aging parents find this freedom especially beneficial.

 Remote Work Best Practices

-Now you know some of the incredible benefits working for one of the remote companies that exists these days has to offer—but you may be wondering how we’ve been able to find success in our fully-distributed setup.
+Now you know some of the incredible benefits of working for a remote company — but you may be wondering how we’ve been able to find success in our fully distributed setup.
 Don’t we get distracted sometimes?
 How can working from home actually be more productive?
-How do we make sure projects stay on-task?
+How do we make sure projects stay on task?

 This practice is also extremely helpful for scheduling meetings and calls, as different time zones mean doing a lot of mental math to try to figure out when everyone will be available.
 With tools like Google Calendar, we can simply select the team members that need to join a call and find a time that works for everyone.

-Just because we are among the 100-percent remote companies does not mean that we are removed from each other.
-Hyper-communication is our biggest key to success—without it, we would not be able to operate as efficiently and effectively as we do.
+Just because we are a 100% remote company doesn’t mean we’re removed from each other.
+Hyper-communication is our biggest key to success — without it, we wouldn’t be able to operate as efficiently and effectively as we do.

-Simple practices—such as asking twice for confirmation on tasks, action items, and client communications—can make or break your internal productivity as a remote team.
+Simple practices — such as asking twice for confirmation on tasks, action items, and client communications — can make or break your productivity as a remote team.
 To read more about our best-kept internal communication secrets, read The Importance of Internal Communications in a Remote Work Environment.